kumbulanit/t-sql/tech company/untitled/Presentations/Module7_Enhanced_Theory_Presentation.md

 -- Pattern validation queries
 SELECT
-    CustomerName,
+    CompanyName,
-    Email,
+    WorkEmail,
     Phone,
     PostalCode,

-    -- Email validation
+    -- WorkEmail validation
     CASE
-        WHEN Email LIKE '%_@_%.__%'
+        WHEN WorkEmail LIKE '%_@_%.__%'
-             AND Email NOT LIKE '%..%'
+             AND WorkEmail NOT LIKE '%..%'
-             AND Email NOT LIKE '.%'
+             AND WorkEmail NOT LIKE '.%'
-             AND Email NOT LIKE '%.'
+             AND WorkEmail NOT LIKE '%.'
-             AND CHARINDEX(' ', Email) = 0
+             AND CHARINDEX(' ', WorkEmail) = 0
-        THEN 'Valid Email'
+        THEN 'Valid WorkEmail'
-        ELSE 'Invalid Email'
+        ELSE 'Invalid WorkEmail'
-    END AS EmailStatus,
+    END AS EmailIsActive,

     -- Phone format standardization
     CASE